 Can I join Speciality Training after completing MRCP MRCS?

-Yes, you can, if you fulfill the required entry criteria.
-All about that it discussed in detail in the article- Specialty Training or NHS job after MRCP MRCS.
+Yes, you can, if you fulfil the required entry criteria.
+All about that is discussed in detail in the article- Specialty Training or NHS job after MRCP MRCS.

 How to decide between PLAB vs MRCP/MRCS?

 How long has it been since you graduated from medical school?

 If you are a fresh graduate, and your long term goal is to come to the UK quickly and get training completed, then it makes sense to take PLAB for GMC registration.

 Which exam is easier, less expensive, and will take less time?